 JPMorgan Chase Analysts Give Henkel AG & Co KGaA (HEN3) a €109.00 Price Target

-Several other brokerages also recently commented on HEN3.
-Morgan Stanley set a €125.00 ($154.32) price target on shares of Henkel AG & Co KGaA and gave the company a neutral rating in a research report on Friday, January 19th.
-BNP Paribas set a €124.00 ($153.09) price target on shares of Henkel AG & Co KGaA and gave the company a neutral rating in a research report on Wednesday, January 31st.
-Cfra set a €120.00 ($148.15) price objective on shares of Henkel AG & Co KGaA and gave the stock a neutral rating in a report on Friday, February 23rd.
-Jefferies Group set a €130.00 ($160.49) price objective on shares of Henkel AG & Co KGaA and gave the stock a buy rating in a report on Wednesday, March 7th.
-Finally, Nord/LB set a €116.00 ($143.21) price objective on shares of Henkel AG & Co KGaA and gave the stock a neutral rating in a report on Thursday, February 22nd.
-Two investment analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and eight have issued a buy rating to the company’s stock.
-The stock has an average rating of Hold and an average price target of €121.58 ($150.10).
+A number of other research analysts have also commented on the company.
+Morgan Stanley set a €125.00 ($154.32) target price on Henkel AG & Co KGaA and gave the company a “neutral” rating in a research note on Friday, January 19th.
+BNP Paribas set a €124.00 ($153.09) target price on Henkel AG & Co KGaA and gave the company a “neutral” rating in a research note on Wednesday, January 31st.
+Cfra set a €120.00 ($148.15) price objective on Henkel AG & Co KGaA and gave the stock a “neutral” rating in a research note on Friday, February 23rd.
+Jefferies Group set a €130.00 ($160.49) price objective on Henkel AG & Co KGaA and gave the stock a “buy” rating in a research note on Wednesday, March 7th.
+Finally, Nord/LB set a €116.00 ($143.21) price objective on Henkel AG & Co KGaA and gave the stock a “neutral” rating in a research note on Thursday, February 22nd.
+Two analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and eight have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and an average price target of €121.58 ($150.10).

-ILLEGAL ACTIVITY WARNING: This article was posted by Macon Daily and is owned by of Macon Daily.
-If you are viewing this article on another site, it was illegally copied and reposted in violation of US & international trademark & copyright law.
-The correct version of this article can be viewed at https://macondaily.com/2018/04/04/henkel-ag-109-00-by-jpmorgan-chase-co-updated-updated.html.
+ILLEGAL ACTIVITY WARNING: This news story was originally reported by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this news story on another site, it was stolen and reposted in violation of United States & international copyright & trademark law.
+The legal version of this news story can be viewed at https://macondaily.com/2018/04/05/henkel-ag-109-00-by-jpmorgan-chase-co-updated.html.

 Henkel AG & Co KGaA, together with its subsidiaries, engages in laundry and home care, beauty care, and adhesive technology businesses worldwide.
 The company's Laundry and Home Care segment offers heavy-duty and specialty detergents, fabric softeners, laundry performance enhancers, and laundry care products; hand and automatic dishwashing products; cleaners for bathroom and WC applications; household, glass, and specialty cleaners; and air fresheners and insecticides for household applications.